Jason-Antigone Dane

 Jason-Antigone Dane (Dhousis) (Ιάσων-Αντιγόνη Δούσης) is a Greek LGBT rights activist.

 Early years

-Dane was born in Athens, Greece in the 13th of August 1985 and raised in the neighborhood of Kolonaki.
+Dane was born in Athens, Greece on 13 August 1985 and raised in the neighborhood of Kolonaki.
 Dane graduated from Athens College, then joined the 2nd experimental Lyceum of Athens, and went on to graduate from the Department of Theatre Studies at the University of Patras with honours.
 Dane continued studies in theatre, joining the drama school of Roula Pateraki, graduating with honours, and later moved to London, working in famous gay clubs and becoming more interested and active in human and animal rights and veganism.
 Later, Dane returned to Greece to study human rights at the University of Athens.

 Activism

 Nude activism

 After returning to Greece, Dane created tension in the gay community with naked protests that included slogans written on their naked body.
 Dane changed names by adding the name Antigone (from the mythic heroine) next to the baptismal first name Jason.